Development of Nonpoint Source Permits for Federal Lands Managed by the United States Forest Service and Bureau of Land Management

 Activities Proposed for Permit Coverage

-Example activities being considered for the Proposed Permit include:
+Activities being considered for inclusion in the Proposed Permit include:

-5. Restoration Activities: Restoration activities are often designed to improve habitat, prevent water quality and/or instream habitat degradation, and reduce legacy or chronic erosion and sedimentation.
-Restoration projects may include watercourse crossing improvement, channel and bank stabilization, stream channel and floodplain habitat enhancement, and meadow restoration.
+5. Restoration Activities.
+Actions taken to improve, enhance, or sustain ecological health on federal lands.
+These activities are restorative in nature and are often designed to improve habitat, prevent degradation, and reduce long-term erosion and sedimentation to surface waters.
+Restoration activities may include watercourse crossing removal, channel and bank stabilization, stream channel and floodplain habitat enhancement, and wetland restoration.

 Regulatory Nexus